WHO says 9 in 10 African countries to miss COVID-19 vaccination goal

 “Vaccines have been proven to prevent cases and deaths, so countries that can, must urgently share COVID-19 vaccines.
 It’s do or die on dose sharing for Africa.”

-Moeti said U.S. President Joe Biden plans to buy and donate 500 million doses of the Pfizer (PFE.N) coronavirus vaccine to more than 90 countries was an important step forward in making vaccines available on the continent. read more
+Moeti said U.S. President Joe Biden plans to buy and donate 500 million doses of the Pfizer coronavirus vaccine to more than 90 countries was an important step forward in making vaccines available on the continent.

 Africa Centres for Disease Control director John Nkengasong said in a separate news conference that 14 African countries were “aggressively” heading towards a third wave of the coronavirus pandemic.